nbQA-dev/nbQA/docs/configuration.rst

 Configuration
 -------------

-You can configure :code:`nbQA` either at the command line, or by using a :code:`setup.cfg` file.
+You can configure :code:`nbQA` either at the command line, or by using a :code:`setup.cfg`, :code:`tox.ini` or :code:`pyproject.toml` file. :code:`setup.cfg` and :code:`tox.ini` follow exactly the same format.
 We'll see some examples below.

 Extra flags
 ~~~~~~~~~~~